Animal Care Technician II

 - Documents staff and volunteer complaints.
 Handles complaints and/or concerns with professionalism and good judgment.
-Involves Animal Care Manager as necessary.
+Involves Operations Supervisor as necessary.

 - Communicates with and provides regular feedback and/or coaching to volunteers in a professional and timely manner.

-- Informs Animal Care Manager of developments that may affect HSPPR or the department including department progress, media exposure, public image, client concerns, and personnel issues.
+- Informs Operations Supervisor or Operations Manager of developments that may affect HSPPR or the department including department progress, media exposure, public image, client concerns, and personnel issues.

 - Properly maintains equipment used.